cykod/Quintus-website/public/guide/scenes.md

      Q.stageScene("level1");

-This will stage the scene on the default (0th) stage and remove anything else on that stage.
+This will stage the scene on the default (index 0) stage and remove anything else on that stage.

 ## Stages